Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Lattice dilatation operator

 \subsection{Numerical results}

+Before discussing our numerical results, a comment on the computational cost of the LDO method compared to the TM is in order.
+As with the TM, we use Arnoldi's method to compute the LDO eigenvalues.
+The time required to apply the LDO to a tensor scales as $T\sim \chi^8$, so the full computation scales as $O(k \times \chi^8)$, where $k$ is the number of eigenvalues to be computed.
+Thus, the LDO scaling is comparable to that of the $r=4$ direct and $r=5$ crossed TM (see Eqs.~\eqref{eq:TMscaling}).\footnote{ This partially explains our choice of $r$ for the TM experiments.
+As noted previously (\cref{foot:r45}), we did not extend the crossed TM computation to $r=5$ because of memory limitations and the excellent results already obtained with the $r=4$ crossed TM.} Let us now proceed to the discussion of the results.

 The numerical results for the LDO spectrum can be found in a spreadsheet accompanying this article.
 The accuracy of the positive scaling dimensions up to $\Delta=4\oneeighth$ is summarized in \cref{tab:LDOerrors}.
 (For the identity operator, whose exact scaling dimension is $\Delta_{\mathds{1}}=0$, the LDO gives scaling dimension $\approx 2\times10^{-5}$.)
-These errors can be compared with the errors for the scaling dimensions of quasiprimaries determined from the eigenvalues from the RG map Jacobians, \cref{tab:Jac-errors}, and with the scaling dimensions of quasiprimaries determined from the TM approach, \cref{tab:TMerrors}.
+These errors can be compared with the errors for the scaling dimensions of quasiprimaries determined from the eigenvalues from the RG map Jacobians, \cref{tab:Jac-errors}, and with the scaling dimensions of quasiprimaries determined from the TM approach, \cref{tab:TMerrorsr4}.
 Note that the LDO method does not find the central charge.

 For the non-rotating map, the LDO computation does not give the spins.
 For the rotating map the spins can be computed mod $4$ using Eq.~\eqref{eq:SO-theory4}.
-The results are considerably more accurate than the TM computations.
-For example, consider $\Delta= 3\oneeighth$.
-The LDO method finds the spin values mod $4$ are \beq \pm 0.99982, \pm 0.99992, \pm 1.00007 \eeq which are quite close mod $4$ to the CFT values of $-3,-3,-1,1,3,3$.
+The resulting spins agree closely with the CFT predictions, with errors $\lesssim 0.01\%$ for all cases in \cref{tab:LDOerrors}.
+For example, for the six states at $\Delta=3\oneeighth$, the LDO method finds the following six spin values modulo 4: \beq \pm 0.99982, \pm 0.99992, \pm 1.00007 \eeq which are quite close mod $4$ to the CFT values of $-3,-3,-1,1,3,3$.
+It is worth noting the contrast with the TM method: while the LDO can only determine spins modulo 4, the TM can, in principle, determine them modulo $r$ (direct TM) and $1+r^2$ (crossed TM) for $r=2,3,4,\ldots$.

-These can be compared with the spins mod $5$ given in Eq.~\eqref{eq:TM-spin} from the crossed TM.
-We should note that with LDO the spin can only be found mod $4$, while for the crossed TM one can in principle find the spin mod $1+r^2$ for $r=2,3,\ldots$.

-We can conclude on the grounds of \cref{tab:LDOerrors} that LDO is more robust than the TM for recovering CFT states of higher scaling dimensions.
-This fact, known to some practitioners,\footnote{We thank Cl\'ement Delcamp for a discussion.} does not seem to be properly appreciated in the literature.
-For TM we only reported results up to $\Delta=3\oneeighth$ in \cref{tab:TMerrors}, because higher results could not be properly assigned to CFT levels.
-On the other hand, for LDO everything looks great in \cref{tab:LDOerrors} up to $\Delta=4\oneeighth$.